James R. Keene: Biography

 By 1891 James R. Keene was back to investing in racehorses and his Castleton Farm near Lexington, Kentucky became one of the most important breeding operations in the history of American horse racing.
 In the early 1890s, Keene bought over forty English mares and shipped them to Castleton for breeding.
-Keene hired his brother-in-law, Major Foxhall Daingerfield, to run Castleton Farm and for his racing stable he hired James G. Rowe, Sr. as a trainer.
+Keene hired his brother-in-law, Major Foxhall Daingerfield, to run Castleton Farm and for his racing stable he hired James G. Rowe Sr. as a trainer.
 He returned to racing in England, this time involving his son Foxhall P. Keene in the racing stable.
 Their filly Cap and Bells II won the 1901 Epsom Oaks.
 In 1908, London Sportsman magazine wrote that Keene possessed, "the greatest lot of racehorses ever owned by one man."

 James R. Keene bred National Museum of Racing and Hall of Famer Kingston and owned Domino, as well as breeding and owning future Hall of Famer inductees Colin, Peter Pan, Commando, Maskette, and Sysonby.
 Keene owned six Belmont Stakes winners but at a time when transporting horses south to other racetracks via railroad was a long, costly, and often risky venture, he never entered his horses in the Kentucky Derby, and won the Preakness Stakes only once.

 He died on January 3, 1913, of an acute stomach ailment at Miss Alston's House for Private Patients in Manhattan.
 He was interred in Woodlawn Cemetery in The Bronx.
-He was vice-Chairman of The Jockey Club at the time of his passing.
+He was vice-Chairman of The Jockey Club at the time of his death.